5 The Origin Interface

 Use the Customize Toolbar dialog box (View: Toolbars) to control toolbar display and reset or reinitialize toolbars.

 - Customize toolbar button appearance: Use controls on the Options tab of the Customize Toolbars dialog box to modify button and toolbar appearance.

 - Dock/Float a toolbar: Toolbars can be undocked and made to float on the workspace.
 To float a toolbar, hover over the left-end of the toolbar.
 When the pointer becomes a four-headed arrow, drag the toolbar off of the toolbar space.
 To return the toolbar to its former docked position, double-click the toolbar title bar.

-- Hide/Show a toolbar: Clicking the Close button on a toolbar removes the toolbar from view.
-To restore a hidden toolbar, open the Customize Toolbars dialog box and select the toolbar.
+- Hide/Show a toolbar: Clicking the Close button on a floating toolbar removes the toolbar from view.
+To restore a hidden toolbar, open the Customize Toolbars dialog box and on the Toolbars tab, place a check mark beside the toolbar.

-- Hide/Show a button: Clicking the tiny arrow at the end of toolbar to turn on/off some buttons on a toolbar.
+- Hide/Show a button: Click the small arrow at the right end of a toolbar and open a flyout menu to enable/disable toolbar buttons.

 OriginLab continues to add Mini Toolbar support for common objects and tasks.
 These toolbars appear when the user selects an object or when the user clicks in certain key areas inside the page.
 Available controls depend on context (selected object, window type, etc).

 - Before using Mini Toolbars, make sure there is a checkmark beside View: Mini Toolbars (default).

 - To display the toolbar, select an object such as a data plot, a text label, or a worksheet cell.

 - In addition, there are toolbars for more-general page- and layer-level customizations and these toolbars are displayed by hovering near the margins of the window.
 When you see your mouse cursor change to something like this , this is your cue that clicking in this spot will display a Mini Toolbar of relevant tools.